openfheorg/openfhe-development/docs/assets/sphinx_rsts/intro/editor_setup.rst

 Setup Debugger
 --------------

-To set up the debugger for examples that uses palisade, the examples need to be compiled with cmake with the debug mode ON.
+To set up the debugger for examples that uses OpenFHE, the examples need to be compiled with cmake with the debug mode ON.
 This is done by using the command:

 .. code-block:: bash